 Dress - Evening dress

-From the Collection of Brighton Historical Society First Floor Brighton Arts and Cultural Centre (Old Brighton Town Hall) Corner Carpenter and Wilson Streets Brighton Victoria
+From the Collection of Brighton Historical Society First Floor Bayside Arts and Cultural Centre (Old Brighton Town Hall) Corner Carpenter and Wilson Streets Brighton Victoria

 The bodice features a wide shallow neckline finished with a beige coloured cord in two decorative lines.
 The sleeve is set on the true shoulder and is a short fitted sleeve with decorative gathering and two lines of corded detail.
 The bodice is shaped to the body with 2 sets of six fine knife pleats diagonally positioned narrower over the waist and spreading out over the bust.
 These pleats are secured with six double lines of stitching.
 The bodice finishes high on the waistline at either side and points down to a point over the centre front.
 The base of the bodice is finished with a piped edge and beige decorative cording.
 The bodice encloses the body at the centre back where it has holes that presumably would have held lacing.
 The back features four diagonal knife pleats finishing at the centre back and splaying out over the shoulders.
 The waistline at the back features only a very gentle point.

-Elizabeth Emma Adams was born on 30th June 1828 at Tower House, Woodchester, Gloucester, England and died on 1st May 1909.
-Elizabeth created a scandal when she eloped with her first husband, Thomas Charles Gardiner at the age of 18, a marriage thats validity was later formally investigate and confirmed as valid but a second church wedding was also held.
-Thomas Charles Gardiner died in 1878.
-She subsequently remarried Rev. R. E. Blackwell but was widowed again by 1889.
+Elizabeth was born on 30 June 1828 at Tower House and died on 1 May 1909.
+She created a scandal when she eloped with her first husband, Thomas Charles Gardiner at the age of 18.
+The validity of the marriage was later formally investigate and, while it was confirmed as valid, a second church wedding was subsequently held.
+Thomas died in 1878.
+Elizabeth subsequently remarried Reverend R. E. Blackwell, but was widowed again by 1889.

 - circa 1840

 - 24 Feb 2020 at 2:50PM